shavit/laughing-fortnight/README.md

 $ ./cmd client
 ```

+In the event of election, the client will reconnect to the leader and will
+  continue to send and receive messagse.

 ## Nodes
 The server will hold a list of the other nodes in the network.
 Each node will try to connect first to the master node, in a known address.